 The Vivado IDE Wave window is common across a number of Vivado Design Suite tools.
 An example of the wave objects in a waveform configuration is shown in the following figure.

 Collectively, the HDL objects and organizational items are called a wave configuration.
-The waveform portion of the Wave window displays additional items for time measurement, that include: cursors, markers, and timescale rulers.
+The waveform portion of the Wave window displays additional items for time measurement, which include cursors, markers, and timescale rulers.